 I have a painting that is signed R Young, did you paint it? – Please send me a photo of it and I’ll let you know.

 Do you export? – Yes.
 Around half of my artwork sells outside of the UK and mostly to the USA and Taiwan.

-What form of payment do you accept? – Bank transfer, cheque, cash and PayPal, in that order of preference due to the financial charges by my lovely, caring bank.
+What form of payment do you accept? – Bank transfer, Paypal, cheque and cash, in that order of preference due to the financial charges by my lovely, caring bank.

 How long will it take to arrive? – I usually dispatch within 2 or 3 working days, though if framing is involved, or if I’m travelling at the time of order, it may take a little longer.
 I always advise more specifically upon receipt of an inquiry.